axcheron/axcheron.github.io/_htb/11_writeup_intelligence.md

 ## ADIDNS Abuse

-If found an interesting [post](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/adidns-spoofing) about ADIDNS abuse.
+We found an interesting [post](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/adidns-spoofing) about ADIDNS abuse.
 Basically, AD services need DNS to work properly.
 So, Active Directory Domain Services offer an integrated storage and replication service for DNS records called Active Directory Integrated DNS (ADIDNS).

 Since ADIDNS zone DACL (Discretionary Access Control List) enables regular users to create child objects by default, we can leverage this permission and create arbitrary DNS records that points to our own IP address.